Tramadol Dependency & Addiction Treatment

-Tramadol is often prescribed because it is considered less addictive than other opioid painkillers even by medical professionals.
-While most painkillers are schedule II substances under the Controlled Substances Act, Tramadol is a schedule IV substance, considered by the DEA to have an accepted medical use and lower potential of abuse compared to Schedule III substances such as codeine.
+Tramadol is often prescribed because it is considered less addictive than other opioid painkillers even by medical professionals. professionals.
+Patients therefore often ask, “is Tramadol an opiate or is tramadol an opioid?”.
+While most painkillers are schedule II substances under the Controlled Substances Act, Tramadol is a schedule IV opioid substance, considered by the DEA to have an accepted medical use and lower potential of abuse compared to Schedule III substances such as codeine.

 Tramadol withdrawal symptoms are described as flu-like but can be much more severe.
 People with chronic pain are likely to become dependent and eventually addicted to Tramadol, but people also use Tramadol for its euphoric and calming effects.
 Individuals who abuse Tramadol usually feel relaxed and happy.
 That and the ease of obtaining Tramadol are the reason for its popularity among young people.

 While dependence is a physical reliance on a substance like Tramadol, addiction is a behavioral issue.
 A person can be dependent on a substance and not be addicted to it.